turingschool-examples/frontend-mod-1-prework/day_3/questions.md

 1. What is a conditional statement?
 Give one example of a daily life conditional.
 Give one example of where a conditional is probably used in a web application you use.

-Conditional statements is a statement that allows your code to make decisions on whether or not certain code needs to run.
+A conditional statements is a statement that allows your code to make decisions on whether or not certain code needs to run.
 In a flowchart, there comes a point when you have to make a decision and the code can take one of two paths, each path has different tasks (or code).
 In order to determine which path to take, you must set a "condition".
 The conditional values are either true or false.
 Based on the answer, certain code will trigger.

 Ex 1: If I brush my teeth in the morning, then my breath won't smell.
 ```javascript